Infernal0/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task8: a program that prints all the numbers of base 16 in lowercase, followed by a new line.
 Task9: a program that prints all possible combinations of single-digit numbers.a program that prints all possible combinations of single-digit numbers.
 Task10: a program that prints all possible different combinations of two digits.
+Task11: a program that prints all possible different combinations of three digits.
+Task12: a program that prints all possible combinations of two two-digit numbers.